-The Book Cellar in Campbell Town is a world-class traditional bookshop experience in a fascinating heritage setting, the convict cellars under an 1830’s era coaching inn.
+The Book Cellar in Campbell Town, Tasmania, is a world-class traditional bookshop experience in a fascinating heritage setting, the convict cellars under an 1830’s era coaching inn.
 The architecturally significant cellars once housed the convicts who built the Red Bridge over the Elizabeth River, which runs past The Book Cellar door.
-Today the cellars host a traditional bookshop and coffee bar, stocking unusual new and used books with an emphasis on nostalgia, heritage and Tasmaniana.
+Today the cellars host a traditional bookshop and coffee bar, stocking unusual new and used books with an emphasis on nostalgia, heritage and Tasmania.

 Campbell Town is a 51-minute drive (61 km) south-east of Launceston.

-Aboriginal Culture Adventure Cafe Carpark Coach Parking Disabled access available Family Friendly History & Heritage National Trust Shop Wheelchair access
+Aboriginal Culture Adventure Cafe Carpark Coach Parking Disabled access available Family Friendly History & Heritage International National Trust Register of National Estate Shop Shop / Gift Shop Wheelchair access